 All other expenses including uniforms, sweatshirts, play in other leagues (PCSSL, indoor soccer, etc), lodging, transportation and such will need to be paid for by the team.

 Head coaches will be determined by the AYSO 45 Spring Select Committee.
-This group will also consult with other board members and division coordinators.

 The Head Coaches will be determined by mid-October so that they can scout players at the last few matches and be involved with setting up the 2 tryout sessions.
 The Region is setting up a standard procedure for the selection process that all of the teams will follow.
 After scouting players and seeing some or all of them at the tryout sessions, the coaches from each division will hold a player draft supervised by at least one member of the Spring Select Committee.
 Players not selected will be notified first that they have been placed on the wait list.
 After that, the players selected will be notified by the Coach.
 It is important that NO players be told they have made a team until the end of the process.
 Most of our parent complaints last season were over notification of who did and did not make a team.